ChunAllen/atlassian_docker/README.md

-# Atlassian
+# Atlassian Docker
-It's Atlassian docker compose file, to run Atlassian products with docker on one single machine.
+It's Atlassian docker compose file, to run Atlassian products (Jira, Confluence, Bitbucket) with docker on one single machine.

-How to use:
+### How to use:

 1. Clone the atlassian: